Day 1

 Hiroshima and Miyajima Island

 Discover the Itsukushima Shrine – a gorgeous example of 12th century Shinto architecture, before wandering through Daisho-in, the most loved Buddhist temple on the island.
-Be sure to walk along the stairs to see the row of spinning sutras – anyone who spins these are said to be blessed.
+Be sure to walk along the stairs to see the row of spinning sutras – anyone who spins these is said to be blessed.

 Later head to Hiroshima to visit the Peace Memorial Park and Museum.

-Overnight: Standard - Miyajima Seaside Hotel | Superior - Iwaso | Deluxe - Istukushima Iroha
+Overnight: Standard - Miyajima Seaside Hotel | Superior - Iwaso | Deluxe - Istukushima Iroha or similar, Half Board basis (breakfast and dinner included).

 Day 10